Giancarlo Stanton Player Props: Yankees vs. Twins

-Giancarlo Stanton -- 0-for-4 in his last game -- will be in action for the New York Yankees against the Minnesota Twins, with Louie Varland on the mound, on April 14 at 7:05 PM ET.
+Giancarlo Stanton -- 2-for-4 with a home run and an RBI in his last game -- will be in action for the New York Yankees versus the Minnesota Twins, with Tyler Mahle on the mound, on April 15 at 1:05 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Twins.
+In his last game, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Twins.

 Giancarlo Stanton Game Info & Props vs. the Twins